RealStormi/guard/SECURITY.md

 ## Reporting a Vulnerability

-Report any Vulnerability in the Discord: discord.gg/pVt59yhsUr or open a Discission
+Report any Vulnerability in a Support Request!